ihamzatarar/Railway-Management-System/README.md

 # Railway Management System

 The Railway Management System is a comprehensive database project designed to streamline and enhance various aspects of train operations, passenger management, ticketing, and related services.
-The system encompasses multiple functionalities to ensure efficient handling and organization of the railway system.
+The system encompasses multiple functionalities to ensure efficient handling and organization of the railway system.This project has almost 15k entries.

 ### Key Features: